 Paper 1 – Love through the ages (40%)

 - Essay question on two unseen poems

-The A-level option is a 2-year course which looks at the same books already mentioned above, but then goes on in the second year to study modern times (post-1945 literature).
+The A-level option is a two-year course which looks at the same books mentioned above, but then goes on in the second year to study modern times (post-1945 literature).

 - Poetry: Feminine Gospels (Duffy)

 Coursework element (20%):

 - A comparative critical study of two texts, at least one of which must be pre-1900

 - Extended essay of 2500 words plus a bibliography